tom9493/Algorithm-Design-and-Analysis/README.md

 Gene Sequenceing: Two versions of a dynamic programming algorithm.
 They compute the minimal cost of aligning gene sequences and extracting an optimal alignment.
 I learned about computational genomics here and understood how knowledge within a particular domain can assist with algorithm design.

-Network Routing: I implemented Dyskstra’s algorithm to find paths through a graph representing a network routing problem.
+Network Routing: I implemented Dijkstra’s algorithm to find paths through a graph representing a network routing problem.
 I used two different data structures to represent the priority queue, demonstrating how both the algorithm and data structure can significantly affect performance.

 Traveling Sales Person: This is an NP-Complete problem that tries to find the shortest path between a set of locations, visiting each location exactly 1 time.
 This was a group project, where we implemented three algorithms: greedy, branch and bound, and ant colony.